-Nichole Pinkard is an Associate Professor in the School of Education and Social Policy at Northwestern University and Faculty Director of the Office Community Education Partnerships.
-She is the founder of Digital Youth Network and L3, a social learning platform that connects youth’s learning opportunities across the school, home, community, and beyond.
-Through collaborations with city agencies (e.g. YOUmedia with the Chicago Public Library, City of Learning with Mayor Rahm Emmanuel, and My Chi My Future with Mayor Lightfoot).
+Dr. Pinkard is the Alice Hamilton Professor of Education and Social Policy and Faculty Director of the Office Community Education Partnerships at Northwestern University.
+She is the founder of Digital Youth Network and CitiesLearn, a social learning platform that connects youth’s learning opportunities across the school, home, community, and beyond.
+Through collaborations with city agencies (e.g. YOUmedia with the Chicago Public Library, City of Learning with Mayor Rahm Emmanuel, and My Chi, My Future with Mayor Lightfoot).
 Dr. Pinkard and DYN’s work has ignited new models for reimagining, visualizing, and documenting learning across spaces through the creation of existence proofs in urban contexts.

 Dr. Robert Thirsk received degrees in Mechanical Engineering, Medicine and Business Administration from the University of Calgary, MIT and McGill University.
 Bob has flown on two spaceflights: a mission aboard the shuttle Columbia and an expedition aboard the International Space Station.
 Bob continues to promote an economy based upon exploration, innovation and lifelong learning.

 In this brief talk I will share many of the fabulous experiences that I’ve had as a long-time member of SIGCSE.
 I was blessed to be mentored by many of the best, and have gone on to try and mentor many others.
 I have continued to participate in SIGCSE and ACM service activities, because these organizations, through the people they attract, make these experiences very rewarding.
 I hope to share my love for SIGCSE, and its culture and community, in hopes to inspire others to pursue a similar path.